 Symptoms and Signs

 Most patients with cholangiocarcinomas present with pruritus and painless obstructive jaundice, typically at age 50 to 70 yr.
 Early perihilar tumors may cause only vague abdominal pain, anorexia, and weight loss.
-Other features include acholic stool, a palpable mass, hepatomegaly, or a distended gallbladder (Courvoisier's sign, with distal cholangiocarcinoma).
+Other features include fatigue, acholic stool, a palpable mass, hepatomegaly, or a distended gallbladder (Courvoisier sign, with distal cholangiocarcinoma).
 Pain may resemble that of biliary colic (reflecting biliary obstruction) or may be constant and progressive.
-Sepsis (acute cholangitis), though unusual, may be induced by ERCP.
+Sepsis (secondary to acute cholangitis), although unusual, may be induced by ERCP.

-Manifestations of gallbladder carcinoma may range from incidental findings at cholecystectomy done for biliary pain to cholelithiasis to advanced disease with constant pain, weight loss, and an abdominal mass or obstructive jaundice.
+Manifestations of gallbladder carcinoma may range from incidental findings at cholecystectomy done to relieve biliary pain to cholelithiasis to advanced disease with constant pain, weight loss, and an abdominal mass or obstructive jaundice.

 Most gallbladder polyps cause no symptoms.

-Cholangiocarcinomas are suspected when extrahepatic biliary obstruction is unexplained.
-Laboratory test results reflect the degree of cholestasis.
-In patients with primary sclerosing cholangitis, serum carcinoembryonic antigen (CEA) and cancer antigen (CA) levels 19-9 are used for surveillance to detect the development of cholangiocarcinoma.
-Diagnosis is based on ultrasonography (or endoscopic ultrasonography) and CT cholangiography or magnetic resonance cholangiopancreatography.
+Diagnosis is based on ultrasonography (or endoscopic ultrasonography), followed by CT cholangiography or magnetic resonance cholangiopancreatography (MRCP).
+CT is sometimes done and may provide more information than ultrasonography, particularly for gallbladder carcinomas.
 When these methods are inconclusive, ERCP with percutaneous transhepatic cholangiography (PTC) becomes necessary.
 ERCP not only detects the tumor but also, with brushings, can provide a tissue diagnosis, sometimes making ultrasonography- or CT-guided needle biopsy unnecessary.
 Contrast-enhanced CT assists in staging.

 For cholangiocarcinoma, stenting or surgically bypassing the obstruction relieves pruritus, jaundice, and perhaps fatigue.